Sani-Bello/Geekink_Task1/README.md

 # Geekink_Task1
-what is
+what is:-
-web?
+1. web?
-internet?
+2. internet?
-network?
+3. network?
-Git?
+4. Git?
-Github?
+5. Github?
-what is Git and Github use for?
+6. what is Git and Github use for?